jkomoros/boardgame/TUTORIAL.md

 The concept of Phases is barely represented in the core library at all.
 Delegates have `CurrentPhase() int` and `PhaseEnum() *enum.Enum`, but other than that the notion of Phases is implemented entirely in the (technically optional) `moves` package.

-At the core, the notion of Phases is implmented by `moves.Base`'s Legal method--which is why it's so important to always call your super's `Legal` method! `moves.Base` will first check to make sure that the current phase of the game is one that is legal for this move, and then check to see if playing this move at this point in the phase is legal.
-All other methods and machinery for representing Phases are just about giving moves.Base the information it needs to make this determination.
+At the core, the notion of Phases is implmented by `moves.Default`'s Legal method--which is why it's so important to always call your super's `Legal` method! `moves.Default` will first check to make sure that the current phase of the game is one that is legal for this move, and then check to see if playing this move at this point in the phase is legal.
+All other methods and machinery for representing Phases are just about giving moves.Default the information it needs to make this determination.

 The actual machinery to implement Moves is not important, other than to know that it can be overriden by swapping out the implementations of a few delegate methods, as covered in the package documentation.
 This part of the tutorial will primarily just discuss how to use it in practice by examining the blackjack example.